 Youth Gun Safety: A Smart Parent's Guide to Keeping Kids Safe

-What about if you want a gun-free household?
-Your child will still see guns used in the movies and on TV.
-They’ll also likely come into contact with one at a friend or relative’s house, given the stats detailed below.
+But what if you want a gun-free household?
+Your child will see guns in the movies and on TV, and they'll likely come into contact with one at a friend or relative’s house, given the statistics.
 That’s why properly educating your child on gun safety is a lifesaving skill for all children.
-Here are the best ways to ensure your family knows how to properly handle guns, whether you keep them in your house or not.
+This guide shares the best ways to ensure your family knows how to properly handle guns, whether you keep them in your house or not.

 Safety Starts at Home

 - Use a safe.
-While gun safety education benefits children, the best way for you to make certain children don’t handle your guns without your supervision is to store all firearms and ammunition in a safe, secure place.
-You can find gun safes of all sizes, including the small and affordable ones that can fit into a nightstand.
-Digital keypads or biometric touchscreens allow you to get your firearm quickly using a digital keypad or biometric touchscreen.
+While gun safety education benefits children, the best way for you to ensure children don’t handle your guns unattended is to store all firearms and ammunition in a safe.
+You can find gun safes of all sizes, including small and affordable options that fit into a nightstand.
+Digital keypads or biometric touchscreens allow you to get your firearm quickly.

 - Know where and how to secure firearms.
 Only adults who use the guns and ammo should know where and how to access them.
 Any gun, even stored in a safe, should be unloaded when you’re not using it.

 - Do it now, not later.
-If you carry a handgun outside the home, make it a habit to immediately put your gun in a safe as soon as you get home.
+If you carry a handgun outside the home, make it a habit to immediately put your gun in a safe as soon as you return.
 Don’t put it down on a table with the intention of storing it later.
 You may forget.

 If you choose not to have firearms in the house, your child will likely come into contact with a gun at someone else’s house – which is why you still need to educate them on proper gun safety.
 Guns are like alcohol or drugs.
-As a responsible parent, you need to educate your child first on guns, before they come into contact with them when you’re not around.
-You don’t want someone else raising your kids for you, especially about a topic so important to their protection.
-If they know exactly what to do, their chances for acting safe and responsible go up considerably.
+As a responsible parent, you need to educate your child before they come into contact with a firearm when you’re not around.
+If they know exactly what to do, their chances of acting safe and responsible go up considerably.

-- Biometrics – Fingerprints, a uniquely identifying feature of an individual, is the feature biometric gun safes utilize to lock and protect firearms and ammunition.
-Biometric safes provide the highest level of protection and prevent unauthorized entry.
-They are designed to enable only those with stored fingerprints in its database to gain access.
+Biometric gun safes utilize fingerprints, a uniquely identifying feature of an individual, to lock and protect firearms and ammunition.
+They provide the highest level of protection, prevent unauthorized entry, and are designed to enable only those with stored fingerprints in its database to gain access.
 Because all you need are your fingerprints, you don’t have to carry a key, recall a code or try to nervously key a combination in an emergency – making them quick, reliable, accurate and easy to use.

-On the downside, biometric safes need electricity to power reading units, storage and other components.
+- The Downside: Biometric safes need electricity to power reading units, storage and other components.
 If the electricity goes out, or your battery goes dead, you can be locked out of your own safe.
 To avoid this, opt for a biometric safe with a key override feature.
-Be sure to keep the reader clean and free from damage to avoid reader problems, as well.
+And be sure to keep the reader clean and free from damage to avoid technical problems.

-One of the top models available today is the Barska Biometric Safe, priced around $175.
+- We Recommend: One of the top models available today is the Barska Biometric Safe, priced around $175.
 It is capable of storing a few small guns and works well for households and offices.
-You can mount it wherever you want for fast and easy access when you need it most.
-The Barska Biometric Safe is great for use in emergency situations.
+You can mount it anywhere for fast and easy access when you need it most, great for use in emergency situations.

-- Multi-Gun Safes – You can find a variety of multi-gun safes on the market; however, Stack-On gun safes are considered the best out there.
-Stack-On gun safes are affordable, sturdily built and meet all the government regulations and certifications you need to securely store all of your guns.
-All Stack-On multi-gun safes are tested to withstand fires up to 1400 degrees F and they are sturdy enough to handle falls and bumps.
-They offer a variety of styles in several price ranges.
+You can find a variety of multi-gun safes on the market.
+However, Stack-On gun safes are considered the best out there.
+They are affordable, well built and meet all the government regulations and certifications you need to securely store all of your guns.
+All Stack-On multi-gun safes are tested to withstand fires up to 1,400 degrees (Farenheit) and they are sturdy enough to handle falls and bumps.

 The Paragon 7550 8 Safe for Gun Rifles is the top gun cabinet under $500, because it comes with an ample amount of security and space for storing up to eight guns.
 It can also anchor to the wall or floor.
 Two other affordable models that are high-quality include the Stack-On GCDB-924 10-Gun Double-Door Steel Security Cabinet and the Homak HS30003630 12-Gun Security Cabinet, Silver Vein.